-- to copy lab reports, assignments, test or exam answers - to allow that someone else could copy another Student's report/assignments/test/exam - to use electronic devices to communicate or store data during the test or exam
+- to copy lab reports, assignments, test or exam answers - to allow that someone else could copy another Student's report/assignments/test/exam - to use electronic devices to communicate or store data during the test or exam - to impersonate or to use the login or password of another Student

-Absence due to illness is excused only by a medical note/doctor's certificate.
-The student should notify the course coordinator within three business days.
-A medical certificate justifying the absence shall be provided to the course coordinator by the student within 7 working days.
+Absence due to illness is excused only by a medical note/doctor's certificate, which must be shown/sent to the course coordinator as soon as possible (no later than within a week).
 Unexcused absences may result in failing the entire course of biochemistry.
 Unexcused absence from the intermediate assessment/s or exam means failing.